Get all the latest data for Croatia?

 Which amenities increase rent the most in Croatia?

-The top five amenities that increase rent the most in Croatia are air conditioning, dedicated parking or a garage, an elevator in the building, a balcony or terrace, and a renovated kitchen or bathroom.
+The five amenities that usually increase rent the most in Croatia are parking, air conditioning, a balcony or terrace, a renovated bathroom, and a modern kitchen.

 In our property pack covering the real estate market in Croatia, we cover what are the best investments a landlord can make.